shubham-lingam/bank-loan-credit-risk-eda/README.md

 ---

-## ⚠️ Limitations
+## Limitations

-* The analysis identifies relationships and patterns but does not establish causation.
+- The analysis identifies relationships and patterns but does not establish causation.
-* The dataset may not represent every banking customer or lending market.
+- The dataset may not represent every banking customer or lending market.
-* Some categories contain relatively few observations.
+- Some categories contain relatively few observations.
-* The analysis is limited to the variables available in the dataset.
+- The analysis is limited to the variables available in the dataset.
-* No predictive machine learning model was developed because this project focuses on EDA.
+- No predictive machine learning model was developed because this project focuses on EDA.

 ---

-## 📝 Conclusion
+## Conclusion

 This project analyzed **45,000 bank loan applications** to identify patterns in borrower characteristics, loan characteristics, and loan outcomes.

-The analysis found that defaulted applicants generally had **lower incomes, larger loan amounts, and higher interest rates** than non-defaulted applicants.
+The analysis found that defaulted applicants generally had:

+- Lower incomes
+- Larger loan amounts
+- Higher interest rates

 Loan purpose also showed a meaningful relationship with default rates, with **Debt Consolidation recording the highest default rate at 30.27%**.